gamelab/kiwi.js/README.md

 ####Audio
 Kiwi.js supports the WebAudio api, and falls back to using `<audio>` tag when it is not available.
 Audio sprites are also supported, unless of course your device happens to be some weird futuristic ghetto blaster.

-####Monitization
+####Monetization
-As fellow game developers we know what it is like to be hungry, shivering on the corner holding a can of change in one hand and a damp “will code for cash” cardboard sign in the other.
+As fellow game developers we know what it is like to be hungry, shivering on the corner holding a can of change in one hand and a damp "will code for cash" cardboard sign in the other.

 Because of this, creating an In-App Purchasing Plugin to allow you to monetize your games was a top priority and is available now.

-[CocoonJS](https://www.ludei.com/) users can easily sell add a virtual currency to consumable goods via the AppStore
+[CocoonJS](https://www.ludei.com/) users can easily add a virtual currency to consumable goods via the AppStore.

 ####Plugin System
 As part of our dedication to open source principles, the plugin system lets developers extend many aspects of Kiwi.js.
 The rules around creating them are unobtrusive, making plugins easy to create and attach.
 Plugins will soon be able to be sold in the upcoming Kiwi.js marketplace.

 ####Integration with powerful tools
 Kiwi.js is part of a larger ecosystem of products which will enable you to create games and game content using specialised tools such as the Gamefroot cloud based game building solution.
 [Because you can never get enough power](https://www.youtube.com/watch?v=YQwYNca4iog)

 ##Getting Started